-Hi-C analysis and definition of TAD boundaries
+Hi-C analysis and the definition of TADs, TAD boundaries and compartments

 Raw sequencing reads were processed using the HiCUP pipeline (Wingett et al., 2015), which mapped sequencing read pairs against the human genome (hg19), filtered out experimental artifacts such as circularized reads and re-ligations, and removed all duplicate read pairs.
-The aligned Hi-C data were analysed using HOMER v4.7 (Heinz et al., 2010).
-Coverage- and distance-related correction factors of the binned data were computed at 25 kb and 1 Mb resolutions, based on the iterative correction algorithm in (Imakaev et al., 2012).
+The aligned Hi-C data were analysed using HOMER v4.7 (http://homer.salk.edu/homer/) (Heinz et al., 2010).
+Coverage- and distance-related correction factors of the binned data were computed at 25 kb and 250 kb resolutions, based on the iterative correction algorithm in (Imakaev et al., 2012).
 TADs were identified based on directionality indices (Dixon et al., 2012) of Hi-C interactions 1Mb upstream and downstream from a 25kb sliding window every 5kb steps, which were then smoothed using a running average over a +/-25 kb window.
-TADs were called between pairs of consecutive local minima and maxima of the smoothed directionality indices with a standard score above 0 were used to compute the fraction of significant PCHi-C interactions falling inside TADs(Dixon et al., 2015)
+TADs were called between pairs of consecutive local maxima (start of a TAD) and minima (end of a TAD) of the smoothed directionality indices with a standard score difference (TAD ∆Z score) above 2.0, and the TAD ends were extended outward to the genomic bins with no directionality bias.
+These TAD definitions were used to compute the fraction of significant PCHi-C interactions falling inside TADs, alongside TADs reported by (Dixon et al., 2015).
+To assess the strength of the TAD boundaries crossed by promoter interactions, we defined a TAD boundary strength score (TADB ∆Z score) as the difference between the smoothed directionality index values at the local maximum (end of the preceding TAD) and the local minimum (start of the following TAD).
+Defined this way, TADB ∆Z scores (unlike the TAD ∆Z scores) do not depend on the stringency of the opposite boundary of the respective TAD.

-(Lieberman-Aiden et al., 2009)(Rada-Iglesias et al., 2011)
+A/B compartments were called by computing the principal components of the distance- and coverage-corrected interaction profile correlation matrix at 250 kb resolution (Lieberman-Aiden et al., 2009).
+Positive values of the principal component were aligned with H3K4me3 ChIP-seq signals for H9 human ESCs (Rada-Iglesias et al., 2011).
+For chromosomes 4 and X, we used the second principal component instead of the first, as the first component described the preferential contact pattern within chromosome arms rather than compartments.
+The principal component values ranged from -42 to 42.
+To quantify the compartment changes of significant interactions, each side of the interaction was classified as A or B compartment if the principal component of its 250 kb bin was above 10 or below -10, respectively.
+Interactions falling within the 250 bins that had the principal component scores between -10 and 10 were considered as falling outside either compartment.

 PCHi-C interaction calling